Wimmics/gen2kgbot/README.md

 See the [LICENSE file](LICENSE).

-## KGQueryForge: (NL question, SPARQL query) generator

-## NL2sparql translation and execution
+## Scenarios

-Gen²KGBot implements multiple scenarios of increasing complexity to translate natural language questions into SPARQL, and refining the generated query.
+Gen²KGBot implements multiple scenarios of increasing complexity to translate NL questions into SPARQL, and refine the generated query.

 ### Scenario 1
 Simply ask the user's question to the language model.
 This naive scenario is used to figure out what the language model "knows" about the topic.
 The KG is not involved.